AskDwightHow.org 365/24/7

 The Lynchpin Checklist

-There is a simple method where, by firmly establishing just one habit, you can almost instantly create and maintain scores, if not hundreds, of other great habits.
+There is a simple method where you can almost instantly create and maintain scores, if not hundreds, of other great habits by firmly establishing just one habit.

-That one habit is the habit to review and checkoff the items in your Lynchpin Checklist starting by a certain time each day (most commonly no later than a specific time each morning) and to do each item on the list, which can include doing the same for any nested lists within your Lynchpin Checklist.
+That one habit is the habit of reviewing and checkoff the items in your Lynchpin Checklist starting by a certain time each day (most commonly no later than a specific time each morning) and to do each item on the list, which can include doing the same for any nested lists within your Lynchpin Checklist.

 A simplified example of my Lynchpin Checklist